anki-code/xonsh-cheatsheet/README.md

 *Note!
 Do not expect that if you wrap the uncapturable and unthreadable process into callable alias it becomes capturable and threadable.
 Read notes about threading above.*

 *Calambur!
-The CALLable alIAS could be shortanized to Callias.
+The "callable alias" could be shortanized to "callias".
 The name Callias is primarily a gender-neutral name of Greek origin that means Beauty.*

 ## Abbrevs